outsinre/outsinre.github.com/_posts/2017-11-28-archlinux.md

 root@archiso ~ # parted -a opt /dev/sda
 (parted) unit s/MiB
 (parted) p free
-(parted) mkpart primary 34s/40s 2047s
+(parted) mkpart primary 30s/40s 2047s
 (parted) toggle 1 bios_grub
-(parted) mkpart primary fat32 2048s 551MiB
+(parted) mkpart primary fat32 2048s/1MiB 551MiB
 (parted) toggle 2 esp/boot
 (parted) mkpart primary 551MiB 751MiB
 (parted) mkpart primary 751MiB 100%
 (parted) print free
 ```

 1. As the Grub BIOS boot partition is not regularly accessed, there is no need to follow rigid alignment rules.
-It can just start at 34s.
+It can just start at 34s (no alignment) or 40s (minimal alignment).

    GRUB embeds its *core.img* into this partition
 2. It is recommended to create the ESP with [550MiB](https://www.rodsbooks.com/efi-bootloaders/principles.html).